co-map-v/co-map-v.github.io/README.md

 A health analytics personnel or public health enthusiast interested in visualizing their own COVID-19 dataset, whether it be more rich and detailed synthetic data, real COVID-19 data, or data from a different state.
 This user would be interested in finding and utilizing a “plug-and-play” solution to visualize data in a manner that would require minimal effort.
 The user would need to download or clone or repository containing our step-by-step README file.
 The repository would include a set of GeoJSON files allowing the user to use a different state, if necessary.
 Otherwise the user can edit the lines importing our synthetic Massachusetts data and replace it with the paths to their own dataset of interest.
 If the user’s dataset is not properly formatted, he or she could use our SQL query and python scripts to format it appropriately from the OMOP common data model.
 Once the scripts import the desired data, the user can perform similar exploratory tasks as use case #1.

 ##### Use case #3:
 A curious and aspiring data scientist interested in learning Plotly and Dash.
 This user may be interested in creating their own visualizations for data, particularly COVID-19 data, and may not have the resources or examples to pursue the task.
 This user may use our visualization tool as a stepping stone and example to learn how to create choropleths and epidemiological graphs using a common data model frequently used for COVID-19 data.

-# Component Specification

 # Technical Information